-Every bite of this old-fashioned Crockpot Beef Stew recipe soothes me from the inside out.
-Tender beef and vegetables nestled into a rich, soulful gravy, this slow cooker beef stew will reward your patience with every bite.
+This old-fashioned Crockpot Beef Stew recipe is pure comfort food goodness!
+Tender beef, potatoes, peas, and carrots are nestled into a rich, soulful gravy flavored with red wine and garlic for a slow cooker beef stew that will reward your patience with every bite.

 5 Star Review